What is Azure IoT Central?

 Integrate with other services

-You can generate business insights, such as determining machine efficiency trends or predicting future energy usage on a factory floor, by building custom analytics pipelines to process telemetry from your devices and store the results.
+Generate business insights by building custom analytics pipelines to process telemetry from your devices and store the results.
 Configure data exports in your IoT Central application to export telemetry, device property changes, and device template changes to other services where you can analyze, store, and visualize the data with your preferred tools.

 Build custom IoT solutions and integrations with the REST APIs